kientux/parameterize/README.md

 - Auto infer name of param from field name, with default/snake_case or custom naming strategy
 - Nil and empty array will be remove automatically
-- Auto handle array of elements that conform to `CustomStringConvertible`
+- Auto handle array (of any elements or elements that conform to `ParamConvertible`)
 - Auto expand nested params
 - Support any custom type by conforms to `ParamConvertible`, or simply use an in-place custom mapper